RomansWorks/PCombinator/README.md

 ## What is it?

-PCombinator creates combinations of prompts from a tree of other combinators, and eventually string or None values at the leafes.
+PCombinator creates combinations of prompts from a tree of other combinators, and eventually string or None values at the leaves.
 It also stores the identifiers used to create the specific combination, for later evaluation of the effectiveness of each node in the tree.
 The evaluation functionality is not yet implemented.

 There are several types of combinators:
 1. TemplateCombinator: takes a template and a list of children, and fills the template with the children.
 The template is a string with slots to be filled by the children.
 The slots are identified by their name, which is the key in the dictionary of children.
 The template can also contain fixed strings, which are not filled by the children.